Who doesn’t love the dollar store – but are dog toys from the dollar store safe?

 The Humane Society of the United States warns that offshore rawhide chews are probably a product of the illegal international fur trade.
 How so?

-More than 100 million animals are killed for fur use each year, and most comes from unregulated fur factory farms.
+More than 100 million animals are killed for fur use each year, and most come from unregulated fur factory farms.
 Chemical treatment of the skins of animals to make “rawhide” is extremely harsh and can be deadly.

 In countries like Korea and China, DOGS ARE PART OF THE ILLEGAL FUR AND MEAT TRADE.
 So those rawhide chew sticks COULD BE MADE FROM DOG SKIN.